Code-Institute-Submissions/Personal-Portfolio-Website/README.md

 This site was tested on the Chrome browser and on multiple mobile devices (iPhone 5, 6, 7, 8, iPad, Ipad-pro, Iphone X, Moto G4, Galaxy S5, Pixel 2 and Pixel2XL) to ensure compatibility and responsiveness.

 Concept text:
+* Everytime I tested the responsiveness on all devices, I discovered something was off, so it took me a while to understand this.
 * During the testing phase I had difficulty with the media query's and setting the padding right in the light section.......
-* Everytime I tested the responsiveness on all devices, I discovered something was off, so it took me a while to understand this.
 * Also downloading the CV gave a "failed- No File" error.
-* With the W3 HTML validation tool dat a href and button .... ......still need to write this in good english...
+* With the W3C HTML validation tool I checked my code on errors.
+My errors in the HTML code were dat a href and button .... ......still need to write this in good english...
-* With the W3C validator for CSS I discovered a lot of errors in my CSS code I really didnt understand.
-With the help of my mentor I understood the problem.
+* With the W3C validator for CSS I discovered a lot of errors in my CSS code I didnt understand.
+With the help of my mentor I understood the problem and discovered that....
-*

 **Deployment**